EthanDeng/ddswhu2/content/posts/2018-04-Export MongoDB to CSV.md

 ---
-title: Export MongoDB to csv
+title: Export from MongoDB to csv
 date: '2018-04-13'
 author: Dongsheng Deng @
-slug: export mongodb to csv
+slug: export from mongodb to csv
 draft: false
 categories:
   - Python